-In 1997 she received an AM (Member of the Order of Australia) for her contribution towards the cause of diabetes research.
+In 1997 she received an AM (Member of the Order of Australia) for her contributions towards the cause of diabetes research.

-Sue was awarded an AO (Officer of the Order of Australia) on 26 January 2007.
-This recognised her long and outstanding contribution to major medical research institutions, particularly as a philanthropist, fundraiser and advocate for Type 1 diabetes care and research.
+Susan was awarded an AO (Officer of the Order of Australia) on January 2007.
+This recognised her long and outstanding contribution to major medical research institutions, particularly as a philanthropist, fundraiser and advocate for Type1 diabetes care and research.

-On Australia Day 2016, Susan was awarded the Companion of the Order of Australia (AC) Award in recognition for her eminent service to the community, particularly through philanthropic and fundraising support for a range of medical research, education and sporting organisations, as an advocate for improved health care services for the disadvantaged, and to young women as a role model and mentor.
+On Australia Day 2016, Susan was awarded the Companion of the Order of Australia (AC) Award in recognition of her eminent service to the community, particularly through philanthropic and fundraising support for a range of medical research, education and to young women as a role model and mentor.